sleggat/TallyHo/README.md

 #### TallyHo is simple by design and I have no intention of adding the following;

-- Invoicing
-- Multi-users
-- Multi-currency
+- Invoice Creation
-- Login/Pass
+- Multi-user Support
+- Multi-currencies (e.g per client)

 ## Installation: